xjtushujun/Research-Paper-Result-Reproduction/Label Efficient Learning of Transferable Representations across Domains and Tasks/Notes.md

 * (v) Fine-tune + adversarial: in addition to baseline ii, the model is also trained on D1 and D3 with a domain adversarial loss;
 * (vi.)
 Full model: fine-tune the model with the proposed multi-layer domain adversarial loss.

+# Module : # TO DO:
+Softmax with Temperature